-Each LLEN creates strategic, sustainable partnerships that improve education and transition outcomes for young people, including increasing Year 12 or equivalent attainment rates.
-LLENs use their knowledge of the region to influence strategic planning and broker partnerships among key stakeholders to support young people to remain engaged, or re-engage, in education or training.
+The LLEN creates strategic, sustainable partnerships that improve education and transition outcomes for young people, including increasing Year 12 or equivalent attainment rates.

 Benefits to the community

-The core role of LLENs is the creation and development of sustainable relationships, partnerships and brokerage of initiatives with and across local education providers, industry and community.
+The core role of the LLEN is the creation and development of sustainable relationships, partnerships and brokerage of initiatives with and across local schools, education providers, industry and community.

-- focus on adding value to the public and private investment in education.
+adds value to the public and private investment in education

-- facilitating and supporting a range of initiatives, and developing partnerships and collaboration with and across stakeholders to provide better pathways and support for young people
+facilitates and supports a range of initiatives, and develops partnerships and collaborates with and across stakeholders to provide better pathways and support for young people

 Join a Local Learning and Employment Network

-By joining a LLEN you can make a difference to your community and individuals by contributing to strategies that improve education and training outcomes for young people.
+By joining a LLEN you can make a difference to individuals and your broader community by contributing to strategies that improve education and training outcomes for young people.
 Any organisation or individual with an interest in education, training and employment outcomes for young people can be involved in the LLEN in their area.

 For employers, joining a LLEN can help you to: